1. What is the first film that ever scared you?

 2. What is the last film that scared you?

-3. Name three horror movies that you feel are underrated.
+3. Name three Horror movies that you believe are underrated.

 4. Name three horror movies that you enjoy against your better judgment.

 Well, TEXAS CHAINSAW MASSACRE 4: THE NEXT GENERATION, I guess.

 POPCORN.
 “Buy a bag!
 Go home in a box….”
 This movie could have been so great but it just fell short.
 I basically watch it and think about where I would have taken the plot if I had been in charge.

 RAWHEAD REX.
 Okay, so the monster’s rubber suit was odd, his face was frozen and he couldn’t close his mouth.
 And no one in the town questioned why there was a stained glass window in the church of a monster demon getting buried under a statue.
 And the monster’s name is Rawhead Rex (a Clive Barker dick joke?).
 But the monster baptizes a priest in urine!
 So, you take the good with the bad.

 5. Send us to five places on the Internet!

 retroCRUSH – Former X-Entertainment contributor Robert Berry‘s now largely un-updated site is a lost treasure trove of old pop culture lists and articles such as The Top 100 Coolest Monsters and The Top 100 Scariest Movie Scenes.

 OSW Review – Three Irish lads (grown men! husbands! doctors!) provide humorous audio commentary to old 1980s/1990s pro wrestling pay-per-view specials with in-dept facts and figures such as performers salaries, then backstage gossip, event attendance/buyrates, and “whatever happened to?” updates.
 Very funny stuff if you watched this stuff at all as a kid.